-Reading about other times, places, and cultures led this Missouri farm girl to work as a magazine editor and freelance writer on four continents, travel in seventy countries, and return to the home state to create novel worlds.
+Reading about other times, places, and cultures led this Missouri farm girl to work as a magazine editor and freelance writer on four continents, travel in seventy-five countries, and return to my home state to create novel worlds.
 In my award-winning Show Me mysteries, an ex-spy returns home and applies her CIA skills to solving crimes.
 In my historical novels, teenage girls face adult challenges.

 Click on a cover to read the opening chapter, learn more about the story,